 We hope the guide has given you a background understanding of the main processes used by Sage 50 Accounts.
-For further help and assistance when using the program, open Sage 50 Accounts' integrated Help system by pressing F1 at any time.
-You can also use the demonstration data included in Sage 50 Accounts to practise any new procedures - this is a set of 'dummy' company accounts which you can access by selecting File > Open and choosing Demo Data.
+For further help and assistance when using the software, open Sage 50 Accounts' integrated Help system by pressing F1 at any time.

+You can also use the Practice Company feature and demonstration data included in Sage 50 Accounts to practise any new procedures - this is a set of fictitious company accounts, which you can access by selecting File > Open and choosing Demo Data.